moizhraj/lib-integration/README.md

 ## C Static Library integration sample
 This is a temp C Static library integration repo.

+> NOTE: THIS REPO DOES NOT COMPILE YET.
+WORKING ON A FIX.

 ### Pre-reqs
 1. gcc
 1. cmake